 Lynn Aldrich – Treasurer

-Lynn first came to Taos with a Habitat for Humanity build in 2000 and fell in love with the area.
-She made plans to retire in the area in an Earthship, after many years teaching first year college physics.
-She volunteered for over 15 years for a land trust in Pennsylvania, including being a board member for 8 years, and brings that experience to Taos Land Trust.
-She’s volunteered for TLT since 2012, doing monitoring during summer visits and recently joining the board.
+Lynn first came to Taos in 2000 and fell in love with the area.
+She retired, after teaching physics, to Taos to live in an Earthship.
+She volunteered for over 15 years for a land trust in Pennsylvania, including being a board member for 8 years, and brought that experience to Taos Land Trust.
+She’s volunteered for TLT since 2012.
 She chairs TLT’s Finance Committee.
-She also volunteers locally for Habitat for Humanity, Shared Table, and AARP/TaxAide.
-She is the New Mexico Council Representative for the National Association of Railroad Passengers and is a founding member of New Mexico Rail.
+She also volunteers locally for Shared Table, AARP Foundation’s TaxAide, Biotecture Planet Earth, and Friends of the Cumbres Toltec Scenic Railroad.
+She is a member of the national Council of Representatives for the Rail Passengers Association and a Board member of Great Old Broads for Wilderness.
 She enjoys singing with the Taos Community Chorus, hiking, orienteering, and occasional bird watching.

 Christopher M. Smith – Land Committee Chair